zoedcarter-ctrl/Zoe-C-Smile-Detector-Project/index.md

 I trained a convolutional neural network to detect smiling and not smiling faces.
 It utilizes two main parts: A Haar Classifier and a CNN.

 **What is a convolutional neural network (CNN)?** A nueral network allows the computer to function analogously to the brain (Dubnov and Greer, 2023).
-A CNN is a type of neural network for data such as images.
-A neural network uses weights and biases while classifying an input for the best accuracy.
+A CNN is a deep learning model designed for processing data such as images.
+It uses filters called kernels that scan for patterns and create feature maps then defines those shapes and shrinks the data so that it doesn’t memorize unimportant details.

 **What is a Haar Classifier?** A Haar Classifier is a tool used in machine learning, specifically with visuals.
 It uses hundreds of positive images and negative images to classify shapes.
 It checks for simple shapes and patterns for classification.